gabrieldausque/hermes/docs/markdown/Jobs/Reference/interfaces/processingoptions.md

 Defined in src/hermes_modules/jobs/queues/ProcessingOptions.ts:8

-handler to be executed when a job is done
+handler to be executed when a job is success

 ___